Lecturer in Classics (Classical Art & Archaeology)

 - Integration of material, textual, historical and scientific-based research.

 I am currently directing the publication of a number of Late Bronze Age tombs from Thessaly, Messenia and Crete.
-I am also working on two monographs: the first is based on my doctoral research and is provisionally entitled Power of Death.
-Funerary Architecture and Practice in the Aegean, 1700-1000 BC.
-The second stems from my work at the Ashmolean Museum in Oxford, where I was the Curator for the Aegean Collections and the Sir Arthur Evans Archive, and a Fellowship at the Center for Hellenic Studies, Harvard University.
-It focuses on Tomb Robbers, Art Dealers and the Trafficking of Antiquities: Greek Archaeology under the First Archaeological Law, 1834-1899.
-With the Herakleion Museum, Crete, I am involved in the final publication of the ‘Palm Fresco’ from the Throne Room at the Palace at Knossos and with Professor V. Aravantinos and Dr Y. Fappas on the publication of a recently discovered Mycenaean building at Thebes in central Greece.
+I am also working on a monograph stemming from my work at the Ashmolean Museum in Oxford, where I was the Curator for the Aegean Collections and the Sir Arthur Evans Archive (2007-2012).
+My monograph focuses on the 19th-century antiquities trade in Greece.
+With Professor V. Aravantinos and Dr Y. Fappas I am involved in the publication of a recently discovered Mycenaean building at Thebes in central Greece.
+I am also the Principal Investigator of 'Lerna: the analysis, interpretation and publication of the Middle Bronze Age phase (Lerna V)' researched by Dr Lindsay Spencer.

 1. Edited Books

 2013 The Aegean World.
-A Companion Guide to the Cycladic, Minoan and Mycenaean Collections in the Ashmolean Museum, University of Oxford, Oxford and Athens: Ashmolean Museum and Kapon Editions.
+A Companion Guide to the Cycladic, Minoan and Mycenaean Collections in the Ashmolean Museum, University of Oxford, Oxford and Athens.

 2011 [with A. Kottaridi and S. Walker] Heracles to Alexander the Great.
-Treasures from the Royal Capital of Macedon, Oxford: Ashmolean Museum.
+Treasures from the Royal Capital of Macedon, Oxford.

-2007 [with I. Galanaki, H. Tomas and R. Laffineur] Between the Aegean and Baltic Seas: Prehistory across Borders (Aegaeum 27), Liège and Texas at Austin: Université de Liège.
+2007 [with I. Galanaki, H. Tomas and R. Laffineur] Between the Aegean and Baltic Seas: Prehistory across Borders (Aegaeum 27), Liège and Austin.

 2. In Press

-‘Death and Burial in the Late Bronze and Early Iron Age’, in Lemos, I.S. and Kotsonas, A. (eds.), The Archaeology of Early Greece and the Mediterranean, A Wiley-Blackwell’s Companion, Oxford.
+‘Death and Burial in the Late Bronze and Early Iron Age’, in Lemos, I.S. and Kotsonas, A. (eds.), The Archaeology of Early Greece and the Mediterranean, Oxford.

-‘Fire, fragmentation, and the body in the Late Bronze Age Aegean’, in Mina, M., Triantaphyllou, S. and Papadatos, Y. (eds.), Embodied Identities in the Prehistoric Eastern Mediterranean: Convergence of Theory and Practice, Oxford: Oxbow.
+2016 ‘Fire, fragmentation, and the body in the Late Bronze Age Aegean’, in Mina, M., Triantaphyllou, S. and Papadatos, Y. (eds.), Embodied Identities in the Prehistoric Eastern Mediterranean: Convergence of Theory and Practice, Oxford, 189-196.

 2015 ‘Exhibiting the Minoan Past: From Oxford to Knossos’, in Cappel, S., Günkel-Maschek, U. and Panagiotopoulos, D. (ed.), Minoan Archaeology.
 Perspectives for the 21st Century, Louvain, 17-34.